busoc/propsect/README.md

 # Path generation

-in order to control the final location of files in the archive, prospect uses a parameterizable path pattern via the {} notation.
-The parameters that can be used in this pattern will be used to create the final path.
+In order to control the final location of files in the archive, prospect uses a parameterizable path pattern via the {} notation.
+The parameters used in this pattern will be used to create the final path.

-the following properties can be used:
+The following properties can be used:

 * source
 * model